 Social: Empirical evidence has shown that climate change is deeply intertwined with patterns of inequality in Cambodia, where the most vulnerable famer/fisher communities bearing the brunt of climate change impacts, yet they contribute the least to the crisis.
 It is critical that communities are brought along in the decision-making process, which requires transparency and access to information.
 Moreover, stakeholder, including communities bring unique perspectives, skills, and a wealth of knowledge to the challenge of strengthening resilience and addressing climate change.
 In addition, by implementing the proposed activities which include structural and institutional solutions, the Government stakeholders can assist in addressing impacts of climate change on the small farmers of the agricultural and fisheries sectors and help to reverse losses of production from climate hazards, improve food security and livelihood opportunities.
 This denotes a high possibility in scaling of the adaptation practices, tools and technologies adopted by the project.
 Improved protective infrastructure will have the co-benefit of protecting agricultural areas and other service infrastructure, which will also benefit livelihoods.
-In addition, alignment with the commune/district investment plans and increased capacity of decision makers will enable better management of climate resilient investments and will ensure that infrastructure and settlements are more resilient in the long-term.
-In addition, vulnerable communities will have increased capacities and opportunities to gain income from eco-tourism.
-As mentioned under the 'Economic' section, which is also applicable to 'Social' is that improved protective infrastructure will have the co-benefit of protecting agricultural areas and other service infrastructure, which will also benefit community livelihood activities.
-Alignment with the commune/sub-national/district investment plans and increased capacity of officials at those levels to plan for and manage climate resilient investments will ensure that infrastructure and settlements are maintained and made more resilient in the long-term.
+In addition, alignment with the commune/district investment plans and increased capacity of decision makers will enable better management of climate becommunities will have increased capacities and opportunities to gain income from eco-tourism.
+As mentioned under the 'Economic' section, which is also applicable to 'Social' is that improved protective infrastructure will have the co-benefit of protecting agricultural areas and other service infrastructure, which will also benefit communities during are used and increased capacity of protecting agricultural areas and other service infrastructure, which will also benefit to protecting agricultural areas and other service infrastructure infrastructure will have the co-benefit of protecting agricultural areas and other service infrastructure, which will also bene